Unity-Technologies/com.unity.multiplayer.docs/docs/reference/glossary/network-latency-management.md

 The client will normally assume that a moving object will continue in the same direction.
 When a new packet is received, the position may be updated.

-## Action casting

-Server driven action, but with client-side “casting” animations and sounds that respond to client inputs.
-This is to get responsiveness while still keeping the action server driven.

-## Client prediction:

-- **Deterministic lockstep:**
+## Deterministic lockstep:**
 A method of networking a system from one computer to another by sending only the inputs that control that system, rather than the state of that system

-- **Deterministic rollback:**
+## Deterministic rollback:**
  An enhancement of deterministic lockstep where clients forward-predict inputs while waiting for updates.
-This setup is more complex but enables a more responsive game than lockstep.
-It’s relatively inexpensive and secure, but with very complex determinism and simulation.
+This setup enables a more responsive game than lockstep.
+It’s relatively inexpensive.

-- **Input prediction:**
-  (and reconciliation to correct differences between client and server) TODO

-- **Ghost prediction**
+## Client Side prediction**
  Client side prediction where input isn’t involved.
 For example, knowing an AI’s state at frame i, we can predict its state at time i+1 assuming it’s deterministic enough to run the same both client side and server side.

 ## Latency